sid4527/is210-week-02-warmup/README.rst

 Overview
 ========

-The warm-up tasks this week will focus on general git repository tasks.
-You'll be tasked to manipulate files with git's tools prior to submitting the work through the git pull request workflow.
+The warm-up tasks this week will focus on general python file structure.

 Instructions
 ============

-The following tasks will either have you interacting with existing files in the assignment repository or creating new ones on the fly.
-Don't forget to add your interpreter directive, utf-8 encoding, and a short docstring with any new files that you create!
+Add your interpreter directive, utf-8 encoding, and a short docstring.

 .. important::